 CHALLENGE AMERICA: Application Review

 Applications will be reviewed on the basis of the criteria below, with equal weight assigned to artistic excellence and artistic merit.
-While proposals need not address every criterion marked “as applicable,” applicants may consider all of the criteria when developing their proposals.
+The review criteria reflect the NEA’s priorities and are aligned with the agency’s strategic plan.
+While proposals need not address each criterion marked “as applicable,” applicants may wish to consider all of the criteria when developing their proposals.

 Proposals must be for arts projects with specific, definable activities.
 The application may be rejected if it does not sufficiently describe the project activities.

-- Quality of the artists, organizations, arts education providers, works of art, or services that the project will involve and their relevance to the audience or communities being served.
+- The quality of the artists and other key individuals, creative process, works of art, organizations, arts education providers, artistic partners, and/or services that the project will involve and their relevance to the audience or communities being served.

-- Potential of the project to reach populations that are underserved—those whose opportunities to experience the arts are limited by geography, ethnicity, economics, or disability.
+- The ability of the project to reach and meaningfully engage with groups/communities with rich and dynamic cultural identities that are underserved—those whose opportunities to experience the arts are limited relative to: geography, ethnicity, economics, or disability.

 - Potential to make quality arts or cultural resources more widely available.

-- Ability of the project to grow organizational capacity and experience, as appropriate.
+- Potential of the project to grow organizational capacity and experience.

 What Happens to Your Application

-The Chairman reviews the recommendations for grants in all funding categories and makes the final decision on all grant awards.
+The Chair reviews the recommendations for grants in all funding categories and makes the final decision on all grant awards.
 Applicants are then notified of funding decisions.

 After notification of funding decisions, applicants with questions may contact the staff.